There are some hazards in international banking:

 Be careful with the offshore banks you do business with -- don't be collateral damage in the wars against tax evasion, money laundering and terrorism.

-If you'd like to know more about international banking and related topics, you can follow the links on the next page.
+If you'd like to know more about international banking and related topics, you can follow the links below.